 Understanding the Troop Balance Summary Report

-Review the information below to help you understand the Troop Balance Summary Report which has important information about your cookie activity.
+Review the information below to help you understand the Troop Balance Summary Report.
+It has good information about your sales activity:

 - Packages Sold Per Girl Selling: This is the troop’s per-girl-average (PGA)

-- Received: This will show all cookies transferred in and out of the troop: Initial order cookies, Cookie Share, Smart Cookies Direct-Ship orders, Cookie Cupboard transactions, and troop to troop transfers
+- Received: This will show all Girl Scout Cookies transferred in and out of the troop:

 - Sales Amounts: Displays the current Troop Proceeds and Council Proceeds for the packages allocated to the troop.